ManojThella/ManojThella/README.md

 I am **Manoj Thella**

-- 🔭 I’m current student in Northwest Missouri State University
+- 🔭 Graduated from Northwest Missouri State University
-- 🌱 I’m currently learning Applied Computer Science
 - :computer: I have previously worked for Cognizant
-- 📫 How to reach me: manojthella98@gmail.com
+- 📫 How to reach me: manojthella19@gmail.com